 Variety - the Children's Charity of Ireland have private and public liability commercial insurance in place which is renewed annually.
-Cover is issued by AIG Europe Ltd, through O'Leary Insurance, Cork, and AVIVA Ireland Ltd, through Marsh Ireland Brokers Ltd respectively.
+Cover for 2024-25 is issued by AIG and Allianz Insurance through BHP Insurance.
 Full details of insurance cover is available from the charity upon written request.